Contact Lens Exam in Pembroke Pines

 This prescription will designate contact lens power, a base curve (a shape matching the curvature of your eye), and diameter.

-If you plan to wear contact lenses, you’ll need a separate eye exam because contact lenses are classified as medical devices, which means you need a contact lens prescription to wear them.
+If you plan to wear contact lenses, you’ll need a separate eye exam because contact lenses are classified as medical devices.
+That means you need a contact lens prescription to wear them.

-If you wear contact lenses or plan to wear contact lenses, let us know when you schedule an appointment for your comprehensive eye exam, so we can perform the contact lens exam during your appointment.
+If you currently wear or plan to wear contact lenses, let us know when you schedule an appointment for your comprehensive eye exam, so we can perform the contact lens exam during your appointment.

 Contact Lens Exam Follow-Up Visit